 How To Cook Beef Back Ribs on a Smoker

-After 4 hours I start checking the temp of the meat in between the bones.
-Then check the temp again each hour until you’re close.
+After 4 hours, I start checking the temperature of the meat between the bones.
+Then check the temp again each hour until you're close.
 The ribs are ready to rest when they get to 200 degrees.

-Wrap them with foil and throw them in a good cooler for twenty minutes, and then dig in!
+Wrap them with foil, throw them in a good cooler for twenty minutes, and then dig in!